sully8698/Encouragement_project/readme.md

 Simple solution: A free service that sends you text of encouragement to start your day off on the right foot.

-Steps to get the backend up
+Steps to get the backend up on docker
-1) Start the docker software
+ - from inside encouragement_proj
-2) run ./run_compose.sh
+1) run ./run_compose.sh
     - this will build the docker image, start the container, and fill a sentence database

+steps to get the frontend up on docker
+  - from inside react_encouragement_frontend
+1) run ./run_encouragement_server.sh
+    - this will build the docker image and stat the frontend container that can be hit at port 8090